 1. Identify your work triangle

-Simply put, this will be the most frequently used space in your kitchen.
-The 3 points of the triangle are made up of the sink, stove, and the refrigerator.
+The most frequently used space in your kitchen will be within the work triangle.
+The 3 points of the triangle are made up of the sink, stove, and refrigerator.

-Map these out using temporary sticky notes before unpacking the first box.
+Map out these zones using temporary sticky notes before unpacking the first box.
 They are :

 Where: Around or to the right of the stove